ieb/NmeaApp/README.md

 Performance data is calculated from a VPP Polar.
 The one encoded is for a Pogo1250 (my boat), but there are many others available.

+# CandleLight NMEA2000 USB adapter.

+This code will use either a NMEA0183 serial adapter or a direct NMEA2000 connection using a CandleLight USBCAN Adapter.
+NMEA2000 is the default.
+The code uses https://github.com/ieb/candleLightJS.git which is a node js implementation of the Linux gs_usb or CanSocket kernel driver.
+CandleLightJS will probably also work in a browser as it uses WebUSB APIs only.
+This ensures that the code will work on OSX and ChromeOS which have no support for this device in the kernel, and no reasonable way of adding it.

+To get the most from candleLightJS use https://github.com/ieb/candleLight_fw from the withFilters branch which adds CAN message filtering by PGN into the firmware.
+This ensures that only the messages of interest are read by the app and any other messages re dropped in the firmware.
+This significantly lowers power consumption in the app when connectd to a busy can bus.

+To use NMEA0183 provide a NMEA0183 source on a serial port, and modify the code to enable NMEA0183 processing. search for props.enableNMEA0183.

 # Plans/Todo

 * [x] Fixed tcp server
 * [x] Confirm works on ChromeOS
 * [ ] Finish testing.
-* [ ] Write a gs_usb driver to read NMEA2000 bytes directly from the CAN bus via one of the cheap, very low power, USB-Can adapters (eg CandelLite).
+* [x] Write a gs_usb driver to read NMEA2000 bytes directly from the CAN bus via one of the cheap, very low power, USB-Can adapters (eg CandelLite).
 The firmware is available in source code which reveals the USB protocol, so no USB drivers needed (they are not available in ChromeOS).
 There is also a Python module that uses usblib to access gs_usb.
 * [ ] Write a B&G view.
 * [ ] Do some fun visualizations, charts, etc.

+# Bugs since switch to NMEA2000

+* [x] AWA shows S336 instead of P24
+* [x] Pitch is not P or S
+* [ ] enginCoolantTemperature doesnt fit in display
+* [ ] alternatorVoltage
+* [ ] Not sure log and trip are displaying correctly.
+* [ ] Latitude and longitude should be together in 1 instrument.
+* [ ] Days and seconds since midnight should display as time.
+* [ ] atmosphericPressure is too long
+* [x] Calcs not firing.
+* [x] NMEA0183 sentences were not being parsed correctly for some apps